Victoria’s Secret Bombshell Alessandra Ambrosio Snorkels In The Maldives In Revealing Black Swimsuit

 “Beautiful!
 Absolutely amazingly stunning,” another wrote.

-“Love this and the view,” a third social media used gushed along with a heart-eye emoji.
+“Love this and the view,” a third social media user gushed along with a heart-eye emoji.

-Previously, The Inquisitr shared that the model showed off her gorgeous figure once again, this time while clad in a pair of yoga pants and a matching bra.
+Previously, The Inquisitr shared that the model showed off her gorgeous figure while clad in a pair of yoga pants and a matching bra in an Instagram post.
 That photo racked up an impressive 175,000 likes in addition to nearly 700 comments.